rajos29/MEEN432/individual projects/rafael jimenez/week 1/README.md

-Project 4 – Week 3 README
+Individual – Week 1 README

 How to Run: Run p4_init.m, then p4_runsim.m, note simulation complexity may require waiting a few minutes for simulation to complete.